-The Council of a public school works with the school to achieve the best outcomes for students.
+The Board of a public school works with the school to achieve the best outcomes for students.
 Their functions are covered by legislation.
 The elected members include parents and staff.
 Members of the community may be invited to join.
 The Principal of the school is a member.
-Councils make an important contribution towards supporting public education.
+School Boards make an important contribution towards supporting public education.

 A dynamic, inclusive learning community striving for excellence.